Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Experiments

-After evaluating the defense performance of our methods, we examine their potential impact on the model’s general performance.
+\paragraph{General Model Performance with Defense Methods Applied.} After evaluating the defense performance of our methods, we examine their potential impact on the model’s general performance.
 We assess performance on both QA and sentiment analysis tasks, with the results presented in Table \ref{tab:defense_uti}.
 The findings indicate that our method does not degrade QA performance and can even enhance it in certain scenarios.
 For sentiment analysis, our method has minimal impact, with an average performance decrease of only 1.53\%.
 In comparison, the most effective prompt-engineering method, ``Sandwich,'' also leads to a slight average accuracy drop of 0.53\%.
 Furthermore, StruQ inevitably affects performance, reducing average accuracy by 5.77\%.

-\subsubsection{Application to Larger Models}
+\paragraph{Application to Larger Models.}

 To ensure the feasibility of our method for real-world applications that utilize significantly larger models, we also conduct experiments with models exceeding 70B parameters.
-The results, presented in Table \ref{tab:defense_larger_direct} and Table \ref{tab:defense_larger_indirect}, demonstrate the effectiveness of our approach, which outperforms baselines by a substantial margin.
-Notably, the maximum ASR is only 4.81\% for direct prompt injection attacks and 2.22\% for indirect prompt injection attacks.
-Our method proves particularly effective for indirect prompt injection attacks, which are more practical in real-world scenarios.
+The results, presented in Table \ref{tab:defense_larger_indirect} demonstrate the effectiveness of our approach, which outperforms baselines by a substantial margin.
+Notably, the maximum ASR for our method is only 2.78\%.
+Our method proves effective for indirect prompt injection attacks, which are more practical in real-world scenarios.
 Compared to smaller models, such as the 7B model, larger models do not exhibit significantly better performance.
-A possible reason is that our reference guideline is straightforward and easy to follow; thus, even smaller models can adhere to it effectively.
+A possible reason is that our reference guideline is straightforward and easy to follow, and even smaller models can adhere to it effectively.
 As a result, increasing model size does not lead to dramatic performance improvements.

-\subsubsection{Application to Closed-Source Models}
+\paragraph{Application to Closed-Source Models.}

-We evaluate our methods on closed-source models, such as GPT-3.5-Turbo and GPT-4o-mini.
-The results, presented in Table \ref{tab:defense_close_direct} and Table \ref{tab:defense_close_indirect}, show that our methods outperform the baselines, achieving a maximum ASR of only 3.77\% for direct prompt injection attacks and 3.89\% for indirect prompt injection attacks.
-Additionally, GPT-4o-mini demonstrates better defense against indirect prompt injection attacks with our method compared to GPT-3.5-Turbo.